Fall Protection For AWIP SR2 Standing Seam Panels

 Use Specialized Anchor Systems for Standing Seam Roofs

 Standing seam roofs need anchors that protect both the worker and the roof.
-Non-penetrating systems, like the Standing Seam Roof Anchor (SSRA1) clamp, attach directly to the seam without drilling or damaging the metal.
-This method preserves the roof's weather-tight seal and warranty while giving crews a certified, 5,000-pound-rated tie-off point.
-Choosing clamp-style anchors eliminates guesswork about clip locations and ensures compliance with OSHA and ANSI fall protection standards.
+Non-penetrating systems attach directly to the seam without drilling or damaging the metal.
+This method preserves the roof's weather-tight seal and warranty while giving crews a certified tie-off point.

 Promote a Culture of Safety

 Safety culture goes beyond hard hats and harnesses.
-It starts with communication, respect, and shared accountability on every job site.
-Teams that openly discuss near misses, point out hazards, and look out for one another prevent accidents before they happen.
-A five-minute morning talk can create habits that last all day.
-Over time, safety becomes instinct, not just a checklist.
+It starts with communication and shared accountability.
+Teams that openly discuss near misses and point out hazards prevent accidents before they happen.
+Over time, safety becomes instinct.

 Install Permanent Roof Anchor Systems

 Permanent anchors are a brilliant addition for buildings that need ongoing maintenance.
-Once installed, they provide ready-to-use tie-off points for anyone accessing the roof for inspection or repair.
-These anchors save setup time, reduce risk, and maintain the roof's clean appearance.
-For the best results, pair permanent anchors with the Super Anchor 120-foot Horizontal Lifeline Kit to create a long-term safety solution that protects workers and the roof system year after year.
+Once installed, they provide ready-to-use tie-off points for anyone accessing the roof.
+Pair these with a permanent lifeline kit for a long-term safety solution.

 Prioritize Ladder Safety Training

-Roof work begins before you ever take that first step onto the panels.
-Ladders cause more jobsite injuries than any other tool combined, and they're almost always preventable.
-Workers should inspect ladders for cracks, bent rungs, or worn feet before use.
-Keep the 4-to-1 angle rule in mind, maintain three points of contact, and secure the base on level ground.
-Consistent ladder safety training builds habits that keep crews safe on every climb.
+Ladders cause more jobsite injuries than any other tool combined.
+Workers should inspect ladders for cracks or bent rungs before use.
+Keep the 4-to-1 angle rule in mind and maintain three points of contact on every climb.

 Encourage the Use of Trauma Straps